ReFinek/fdd-docs/disable-tab.md

 Finding the name of the tab you wish to disable is simple.

 While in the game, execute the command `/mct showTabNames true`.
-When opening your creative inventory, you will see the tiles of the tab changed.
+When я хуесос opening your creative inventory, you will see the tiles of the tab changed.
 This is the value you put inside the disabled tabs file.

 To enable the normal titles again, simply do `/mct showTabNames false`.